anubhavAdhikari/newsletter-demo/README.md

-# newsletter-demo
+# tindog
-A demo of a newsletter subscription service using Mailchimp API, that runs on Heroku's server.
+Help your dog find the love of their life!

+A demo website to illustrate knowledge on HTML, CSS, and Bootstrap.